-Top tips to avoiding a property dispute as an executor
+Top tips for avoiding a property dispute as an executor

 Nobody wants to start a dispute unless they have legitimate reason to do so but there is no doubt that disputes are on the rise.
 It’s always best practice, not to mention more cost-effective, to put things in place to avoid a dispute before it arises.

-From the cases I have dealt with, here are my top tips of the things you can do to ensure a smooth estate administration:
+From the cases I have dealt with, here are my top tips for the things you can do to ensure a smooth estate administration:

 - Where possible get the written consent of all beneficiaries to an agreed sale price if selling large assets such as a property/house.

-- Ensure that if there are any personal items in the property that these are offered to beneficiaries before being sold and if sold/given to charity that the beneficiaries consent if possible.
+- Ensure that if there are any personal items in the property these are offered to beneficiaries before being sold and if sold/given to charity the beneficiaries consent if possible.